Sony A9 versus Sony A7R III

 The Sony Alpha A9 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in April 2017 and October 2017.
 Both the A9 and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A9 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.

-The physical size and weight of the Sony A9 and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Sony A9 and the Sony A7R III.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A9 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Sony A9 and the Sony A7R III have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R III is slightly lighter (3 percent) than the A9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.